JimTechWriter/introjs-website/docs/themes/install.md

 IntroJS provides awesome templates, and we are trying to update and add more templates for next versions.
 You can browse all available themes under this category.

-In order to use themes, all you need to do is appending the theme stylesheet to your page, **after** IntroJS CSS file:
+In order to use themes, all you need to do is append the theme stylesheet to your page, **after** the IntroJS CSS file:

 ```html
 <!-- Add IntroJs styles -->